TaylorOD/Professional_Technical_Interviewee/19_bronwyn_perry-huston/show_notes.md

 ### Episode #19 - Bronwyn Perry-Huston - Professional Technical Interviewee with Taylor Dorsett

 ### My guest today is Bronwyn Perry-Huston.
-She is currently a technical lead at Cameo and previously she was a senior software engineer at PatientPop.
+She is currently an Engineering Manager / Technical Lead at Cameo and previously she was a Senior Software Engineer at PatientPop.
+We talk about her interesting path into software development and things to keep in mind while interviewing.

 - Video: To be posted
 - Part Two - Technical: To be posted